Category Archives: Stress & Overwhelm

 Zinc is a mineral essential for many functions in your body, including immune system, wound healing, DNA synthesis and enzyme activity.
 It also modulates your vagus nerve by regulating neurotransmitter and hormone levels.

 You can get zinc from certain foods including oysters, beef, pumpkin seeds, lentils, and dark chocolate.
 You can also take zinc supplements containing 15 to 30 mg of zinc per day.
-Many Australians are zinc deficient and so need supplements, because Australian soil is particularly low in zinc, which then affects the amount of zinc available from food sources.
+Many Australians are zinc deficient and so need to supplement.
+Australian soils are particularly low in zinc, which then affects the amount of zinc available from food grown within that soil.

 Massage